-All the results show that the spanning ratios of communication graphs induced by our greedybased and Yao-based power assignment methods are satisfied with the input requirement while the one by MST-based method maybe large.
+(with the same six metrics in Table I) of all structures in Figure 4.
+We also conduct experiments where we fix the number of nodes and vary the maximum transmission range.
+The results are similar.
+Due to space limit, we ignore those results here.
+All the results show that the spanning ratios of communication graphs induced by our greedy-based and Yao-based power assignment methods are satisfied with the input requirement while the one by MST-based method maybe large.
 Moreover, the total power assignments by our new methods are within small constant factor of w(MST(UDG)), even though we do not have theoretical results for its approximation ratios.
 Yao-based method keeps more links and spends more power, however it is easy to perform and can be run locally.
-In summary, both of our new min-total power assignment heuristics are suitable for power assignment tasks for wireless ad hoc networks.
+In practice, both of our min-total power heuristics are suitable for power assignment tasks in ad hoc networks.